 On your second morning, take the boat (back) or hire and ride a bike to Skradinski Buk.
 Take your time exploring the waterfall on the loop walk and checking out the exhibitions in the restored mill houses.
 Exploring the falls will take you 2-3 hours.

-If you have time, go for a swim – at Skradinski Buk or at the beach in Skradin (where the water is cleaner).
+If you have time, swim at Skradinski Buk or at the beach in Skradin (where the water is cleaner).

 Option 2 (requiring a degree of fitness)

-This suggestion allows you to explore the two lower waterfalls (Skradinski Buk and Roški Slap) as well as Visovac Monastery AND gives you plenty of physical exercise with a 35km mountain bike ride and an almost vertical hike to Oziđana Pećina Cave.
+This suggestion allows you to explore the two lower waterfalls (Skradinski Buk and Roški Slap) and Visovac Monastery.
+It also gives you plenty of physical exercise with a 35-km mountain bike ride and an almost vertical hike to Oziđana Pećina Cave.

 Explore Skradinski Buk in the morning (refer to above) and then join the boat excursion to Visovac Monastery (make sure you book in advance).